 - 4 units in additional electives.

 The academic requirements for admission listed above are minimum requirements.
-Students applying for admission to Messiah College are encouraged to enroll in as many academic and college preparatory courses as their high school schedule will allow.
+Students applying for admission to Messiah University are encouraged to enroll in as many academic and college preparatory courses as their high school schedule will allow.
 Most students who apply exceed the requirements as listed.

 Your application file is complete and ready for review when we have received your: